Powerlearnproject/se-day1-assignment-mariotich/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the process of writing instructions that are executed by a computer to accomplish a certain task.

 Identify and describe at least three key milestones in the evolution of software engineering.
+Early Days (1940s-1960s):
+Software development was a manual and highly technical process, with programmers writing machine-level instructions directly.
+The focus was on basic programming and system design.

+The Rise of Structured Programming (1960s-1970s):
+Structured programming, with its emphasis on clarity and organization, emerged as a solution to the complexity of software development.
+This approach laid the foundation for more robust and maintainable software.

+The Dawn of Object-Oriented Programming (OOP) (1980s-1990s):
+OOP introduced the concept of "objects," which encapsulate data and the methods that operate on that data.
+Languages like Simula in the 1960s pioneered OOP, which addressed the limitations of procedural approaches and laid the foundation for modern software engineering practices.

+The Agile Revolution (Early 2000s):
+The Agile Manifesto emerged as a reaction to the limitations of traditional, waterfall-based development models.
+Agile methodologies, with their iterative and collaborative approach, became widely adopted, emphasizing customer collaboration and rapid feedback.

+The Rise of Cloud Computing (Mid-2000s to Present):
+Cloud computing has revolutionized the way software is built, deployed, and scaled.
+Mastery of cloud platforms like AWS, Azure, and GCP has become a cornerstone of software engineer skills.

+Automation and Artificial Intelligence (AI) (Recent Years to Present):
+AI and automation are becoming key elements in the software development process, speeding up processes and introducing new possibilities.
+AI is transforming how engineers approach their tasks, from code generation to testing and deployment.

+As technology continues to evolve, automating QA processes has become more crucial than ever.

 List and briefly explain the phases of the Software Development Life Cycle.
+Step 1: Planning and requirement Analysis: The software development process starts with planning and analysis of the final products requiement.
+This includes customers inputs among other planning requiremnts.

+Step 2: Defining requirments: This stage involves defining the target products requirement.
+These requirements get approval from the customers and other stalk holders.

+Step 3: Designing Architecture: At this stage, software designers come up with the best Architecture for the softwareusing the SRS.

+Step 4: Product Development: At this stage, the fundamental development of the product starts.
+For this, developers use a specific programming code as per the design in the DDS.
+Hence, it is important for the coders to follow the protocols set by the association.
+Conventional programming tools like compilers, interpreters, debuggers, etc. are also put into use at this stage.
+Some popular languages like C/C++, Python, Java, etc. are put into use as per the software regulations.

+Step 5: Product Testing and Intergration:After the development of the product, testing of the software is necessary to ensure its smooth execution.
+Although, minimal testing is conducted at every stage of SDLC.
+Therefore, at this stage, all the probable flaws are tracked, fixed, and retested.
+This ensures that the product confronts the quality requirements of SRS.

+Step 6: Product deployement and Testing: At this stage, the final developed and tested product is released ro the real environment for actual use.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.